-How many hours do you work in av a week? verage in
+How many hours do you work in average in a week?

 Female 39

 Male 46

 Total 42

 Table 7.
 How many hours do you work in average in a week? percentages of working women and man are different, therefore, the total does not represent the average of man and women